Zimmer Biomet Shoulder Replacement

 Helping Patients Harmed by Zimmer Biomet Shoulder Replacement Device Failures

-The Driscoll Firm, P.C., is investigating the failure of the Biomet Comprehensive Reverse Shoulder Humeral replacement device among those who had the device surgically implanted prior to its December 15, 2016, urgent recall.
+The Driscoll Firm, LLC, is investigating the failure of the Biomet Comprehensive Reverse Shoulder Humeral replacement device among those who had the device surgically implanted prior to its December 15, 2016, urgent recall.

 Zimmer Biomet and the U.S. Food and Drug Administration (FDA) say the Comprehensive Reverse Shoulder Humeral device fractures at a higher rate than is stated in product labeling.